 An educated population tends to demand much from its educational institutions.
 In 2010, Hudson was named as one of the 100 Best Communities for Young People by an organization called America's Promise.
 The award was based on work that began in the 1990s to combat drug use and drive down the dropout rate by providing additional educational and cultural opportunities.

 Today, the Hudson City Schools are part of the Six District Compact, a partnership of neighboring school districts, which lets students enroll in two-year higher education programs that earn college credit or provide a pathway directly from high school into employment.
 Vocational courses range from automotive to cosmetology, and STEM offerings as diverse as coding and robotics lead to the awarding of Microsoft and Cisco certifications.
 A 1-to-1 Chromebook program has equipped all students in grades 3-12 with a free laptop, and also paid for a professional Technology Coordinator to manage the project.
+Based on the Chromebook program’s success, the city will be providing students in grades 6-8 with 6th-generation iPads to replace their Chromebooks, giving them access to a wider variety of productivity and learning apps and tools.
 The same funding includes support and incentives for teachers to become certified as Google Educators.
 This mix of technology, training and train-the-trainer programs is a fundamental building block of the knowledge workforce.
 In 2016, a private secondary school, Western Reserve Academy, opened the Center of Technology, Innovation and Creativity with funding from a local foundation.
 In the 6,000-square-foot (557 m2) collaborative makerspace, students pursue their own projects and partner with local businesses to design, engineer and create products, beginning with banners and T-shirts and advancing to custom-branded gift items.
 The Center expected to offset 100% of its operating costs through such projects by the end of 2017.

 Innovation does not, however, stop with the Academy's students.
 The Center has invited public schools to explore the facility and hosted a Digital Fabrication Camp for younger students.
 A 2017 gift to the school made it possible for students from rural, disadvantaged Ohio towns to spend three weeks of learning and exploration at the Center and to board at the Academy.